 The number of calories consumed can be more crucial to weight loss than specific macronutrient ratios.
-A person could be consuming zero carbs, but if their total calories consumed is above their maintenance level, fat gain will still occur.
+A person could be consuming zero carbs, but if their total calories consumed are above their maintenance level, fat gain will still occur.

 If you find that weight loss is stalling on a low-carb diet, it may be time to reduce overall calories.

 Unhealthy snacking is also a detriment to weight loss success.
-Having that morning iced coffee with added sugars/syrups and creamers or grabbing a couple pieces of candy may seem incidental, but over time these additional calories can drastically increase calorie intake.
+Having that morning iced coffee with added sugars/syrups and creamers or grabbing a couple of pieces of candy may seem incidental, but over time these additional calories can drastically increase calorie intake.

 In order to fully enter ketosis, stay committed to the process and take all steps required to reach your goals—measuring calories included.

 As a means of controlling calories, many have taken to the strategy of intermittent fasting (especially in combination with keto) as a way of consuming less.
 This can be a viable strategy for keeping calories in check by limiting eating to certain periods of the day (just remember not to binge when the eating window opens!).